UKCloud/documentation/articles/openshift/oshift-how-build-app-private-repo.md

       sourceSecret:
         name: myGitHubsecret
     ```
-7. Start the build
+7. Start the build.

     ```bash
     oc start-build openshift-simple-monitor
     ```

 ## Generating a buildConfig in a file for future use.
-This is optional
+This is optional.

 To generate the `buildConfig` in a file for future use, use something like: